 4. WHO SEES YOUR INFORMATION?

 The information we collect is used primarily within Christian Friends of Israel UK.
 We do not pass your personal information to any other organisations or individuals without your express consent.
-But we do use certain service providers, such as MailChimp and Sage Pay, to help us communicate with you by email and to process donations or orders.
+But we do use certain service providers, such as Mailchimp and Sage Pay, to help us communicate with you by email and to process donations or orders.

 To minimise the risk of unauthorised disclosure, we may use some of your information to verify who you are when you contact us.